ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 5. Vowel clusters should become split into multiple syllables with added consonants.
 6. toki pona words should not be used as names (unless it is based on real name).

-Although there are no explicit rules against the *'nn'* cluster (when the first syllable ends with an optional `n` and the next one begins with one, e.g. *jan Anna*), it is generally avoided.
+Although there are no explicit rules against the *'nn'* and *'nm'* clusters (when the first syllable ends with an optional `n` and the next one begins with another nasal, e.g. *jan Anna*), it is generally avoided.
 { .hidden }

 ## Sentence Types and Punctuation